chronologic/eac-ico-starter/README.md

 ### Options

 - `callValue` : `string` - Future transaction value in Wei.
-Say contribution amount of user is 1ETH, you should pass `'1000000000000000000'`, which is `10**18`.
+Say contribution amount of the user is 1 ETH.
+In that case, you should pass `'1000000000000000000'`, which is `10**18`.

-- `toAddress` : `string` - Address to send future transaction to.
-In terms of ICO it should be smart contract address which has method to buy tokens.
+- `toAddress` : `string` - Address to send the future transaction to.
+In terms of ICOs, it should be a smart contract address which has a method to buy tokens.

-- `windowStart` : `number` - UNIX timestamp when window for execution will be open.
-It should be usually time after ICO start, so when contribution will be sent, it will be accepted by smart contract.
+- `windowStart` : `number` - UNIX timestamp when the window for execution will be open.
+It should usually be the time after the start of the ICO, so that when the contribution is sent, it will be accepted by the smart contract.

 - `windowSize` : `number` - Size of the execution window in seconds for the transaction.

-- `callMethodSignature` : `string` - Signature of contract method you wish to call.
-This method should exist on smart contract with `toAddress` address.
+- `callMethodSignature` : `string` - Signature of the contract method you wish to call.
+This method should exist in the smart contract with the `toAddress` address.

 - `callMethodArguments` : `array` - Array of arguments to pass to a smart contract method call.

 - `fee` : `string` - Fee (in Wei) paid to Ethereum Alarm Clock maintainers for using scheduling.

-- `sendButtonSelector` : `string` - CSS selector for button, that, when clicked will try to send MetaMask transaction that will schedule contribution.
+- `sendButtonSelector` : `string` - CSS selector for the button that, when clicked, will try to send a MetaMask transaction that will schedule the contribution.

-- `enabledInfoSelector` : `string` - CSS selector for container that will be shown when MetaMask is enabled.
+- `enabledInfoSelector` : `string` - CSS selector for the container that will be shown when MetaMask is enabled.

-- `disabledInfoSelector` : `string` - CSS selector for container that will be shown when MetaMask is disabled.
+- `disabledInfoSelector` : `string` - CSS selector for the container that will be shown when MetaMask is disabled.

-- `lockedInfoSelector` : `string` - CSS selector for container that will be shown when MetaMask is locked.
+- `lockedInfoSelector` : `string` - CSS selector for the container that will be shown when MetaMask is locked.

-- `successHandler` : `function(result)` - Function that will be called when transaction has been sent.
-First argument is object which contains `transactionHash`.
+- `successHandler` : `function(result)` - Function that will be called when a transaction has been sent.
+First argument is an object that contains the `transactionHash`.

 ## Development guide